JBrutus3/ant-race-sg-jb/README.md

 ### Prerequisites

-Make sure you have yarn installed(https://yarnpkg.com/lang/en/docs/install/#mac-stable)
+Make sure you have yarn installed(https://yarnpkg.com/lang/en/docs/install/#mac-stable) or npm

 ## Running the tests